Happy Hanging Baskets

 The only thing better than bringing home a beautiful new plant?
 Knowing how to care for it – so your investment brings you the longest amount of enjoyment possible.

 First in a series on plant care, we thought a few tips on caring for flowering hanging baskets was in order.
 These blooming beauties are the perfect way to welcome spring to your porch, deck, or entryway.
-A properly cared for flowering basket can look beautiful all season long, and now through Thursday, May 24th, they’re 15% off!
+A properly cared for flowering basket can look beautiful all season long!

 Here are four essential steps for caring for your flowering, hanging basket: